 The Bishop Pass is a decent value for what you get, and its price point is right in line with other bags of similar quality.
 If you're looking for a bag for long carries and can save up an extra $100, we'd recommend holding out for a step up in quality that will pack smaller and save those ounces on your back.

 A decent, all-around bag, the Mountain Hardwear Bishop Pass will keep you warm and comfortable on cool mountain nights.
 We wish it was a little lighter and smaller.
-This would be a good choice for short backpacking trips or any car camping adventure.
+This would be a good choice for car camping or reasonably short backpacking trips.

 Ad-free.
 Influence-free.
 Powered by Testing.